Jammu and Kashmir Legislative Assembly: Provisions for Nominated Members

 Jammu and Kashmir Reorganisation Act, 2019 provides for nomination of 2 members to the Legislative Assembly by the Lieutenant Governor if women are not adequately represented in the house.
 Following amendment to the Act in 2023, the Lieutenant Governor may also nominate two representatives of Kashmiri migrant families (one seat reserved for woman) and one member to represent the migrants from Pakistan-administered Kashmir, presently making the total number of nominated members maximum five.

 Tenure and functions

 Members of the Legislative Assembly were elected for a six-year term up to 2019 and five-year term thereafter.
 The seats are filled by direct election from single member constituencies using the first past the post method.
 The assembly may be dissolved before the completion of the full term by the Lieutenant Governor upon the advice of the Chief Minister.
 The Lieutenant Governor may also convene special sessions of the legislative assembly.

 Membership by party

-The membership of the 13th Jammu and Kashmir Assembly by party is as follows:
+The membership of the 1st Jammu and Kashmir UT Assembly by party is as follows: